Suzanne Lappin: Club career

 As a goal scoring central midfielder, Lappin joined Glasgow City in 2003 from Cumbernauld Cosmos U-16s.
 She signed for Liverpool for the inaugural season of the Football Association Women's Super League (FA WSL) in 2011.
 At that time, she was Glasgow City's all-time record goalscorer with 170 goals.

 Lappin made her debut for Liverpool in a friendly win over Hibernian Ladies.
 During the WSL mid–season break, Lappin joined Celtic and scored on her debut for the Hoops in a 3–0 win over Rangers.

 Lappin returned to the FA WSL with Chelsea Ladies in January 2012.
 She scored on her debut for the London club, in a 3–0 FA Women's Cup win over Brighton.
 In Chelsea's semi final victory over Arsenal, Lappin was an unused substitute.
 She was left out of the squad altogether for Chelsea's controversial defeat to Birmingham City in the 2012 FA Women's Cup Final.

 In October 2012, Glasgow City announced that they had re–signed Lappin from Chelsea.
 Lappin retired in 2015 after a total of 259 appearances with Glasgow City and as their all-time leading goalscorer with 231 goals.

 International career

 An away double-header versus England gave a 16-year-old Lappin her first taste of national youth team football.
 She progressed to captain Scotland's U-19 team to qualification for the UEFA Women's Under-19 Championship, but missed the final tournament due to university commitments.

-According to the Scottish Football Association, Lappin made her senior Scotland debut as a 90th-minute substitute for Joanne Love in a 3–2 friendly win over Belgium at McDiarmid Park in August 2007.
+According to the Scottish Football Association, Lappin made her senior Scotland debut in August 2007, coming on as a 90th-minute substitute for Joanne Love in a 3–2 friendly victory over Belgium at McDiarmid Park.
 Her next appearance was not until February 2011, in a 4–2 win in Wales.
 In April 2011 Lappin scored her first goal at international level, during a 6–2 defeat to Holland in Volendam.